crisryantan/react-pokdex/README.md

   To get specific pokemon data: `https://pokeapi.co/api/v2/pokemon/:id/`

-- I planned to have a saga specifically when `selectPokemon` action is dispatched, that way I can fetch the specific pokemon data and dispatch supposedly `selectPokemonSuccess` so that I will be able display pokemon image and other details about the pokemon when displayed on `PokemonData` component
+- I planned to have a saga specifically when `selectPokemon` action is dispatched, that way I can fetch the specific pokemon data and dispatch supposedly an action called `selectPokemonSuccess` so that I will be able display pokemon image on the `PokemonLineup` component and other details about the pokemon when displayed on `PokemonData` component.
-- The current implementation would have been a little different specifically on design aspects, as currently I am only displaying pokemon name instead of image of the pokemon on `PokemonLineup` component.
+- The current implementation would have been a little different specifically on design aspects, as currently I am only displaying pokemon name instead of an image of the pokemon on `PokemonLineup` component.

 ### Tech stack